 I imagine that this will be one of the most demanding courses you will take while an undergraduate at Sacramento State.
 Thus, I would like to acknowledge the effort you put into the course.
-If you attend every class (you may miss one class with an excused absence (or more if you have the flu))\, hand in every paper on time, hand in "acceptable papers" (papers that address the assignment criteria (C or better)), and actively participate in every class discussion (you can not remain silent), then you will earn at least a "B-" for the course, even if the grades you receive on the assignments are lower than a B-.
+If you attend every class (you may miss two classes with an excused absence (I understand and am well aware that you all have lives outside of class), hand in every paper on time, hand in "acceptable papers" (papers that address the assignment criteria (C or better)), and actively participate in every class discussion (you can not remain silent), then you will earn at least a "B-" for the course, even if the grades you receive on the assignments are lower than a B-.
 Of course, if you earn high marks on your work your grade will be much higher.
-If, however, you miss more than one class, hand in even one paper late, or remain silent during discussions, then you will earn the grade that your work is marked.
-In short, do all of the work on time and participate in class and you will earn at least a B-.
+If, however, you miss more than two classes, hand in even one paper late, or remain silent during discussions, then you will earn the grade that your work is marked.
+In short, do all of the work on time and participate in class, and you will earn at least a B-.